05802/05802.github.io/_posts/2020-11-22-WeekAhead.md

 RECP shifts center of economic gravity slightly to the east
 * Includes 30% of world GDP
 * Notable absences include US, India
-* China articulates points of disagreement with Australia
+* China boldly articulates points of disagreement with Australia

 ## DATA POINTS